jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - ```copy *.* c:\``` - Common way to copy files.
 - ```format a: /u``` - Low level format floppy diskettes.
 - ```format c: /q /u /s``` - Use this command if you cannot format drive after using fdisk on it.
 Go to the CD-ROM, cd into win98 folder, and run the command.
-- Video tutorial to reset HDD to factory settings: https://www.youtube.com/watch?v=rGSjWwTy1Rg
+- Resetting HDD to factory settings: https://www.youtube.com/watch?v=rGSjWwTy1Rg

 # Standard Installation Procedures:
 - Boot with Windows 98 Second Edition Boot Disk